iainctduncan/papers/source/features_usage.rst

-Consequently, interacting with a collection of samples from the same buffer with a Scheme loop that makes repeat calls to buffer-ref or buffer-set! is slower than necessary, as locking, unlocking, and notifying will happen on every loop interation.
+Consequently, interacting with a collection of samples from the same buffer with a Scheme loop that makes repeat calls to buffer-ref or buffer-set! is slower than necessary, as locking, unlocking, and notifying will happen on every loop iteration.
 For these scenarios, s4m functions exist to copy blocks of samples between Scheme vectors (Scheme's basic array type) and buffers, in which optional starting index points and sample counts are provided as arguments.